-On the occasion of Broken Circle/Spiral Hill's 50th anniversary, the artwork can be visited again this summer during the open weekends from July to October 2021.
+On the occasion of Broken Circle/Spiral Hill's 50th anniversary, the artwork could be visited during the open weekends from July to October 2021.

-Experience why Broken Circle/Spiral Hill is still urgent and relevant today.
-Check the dates and book tickets to visit Robert Smithson's only earthwork outside the United States - a unique place in the Netherlands.
+You could experience why Broken Circle/Spiral Hill is still urgent and relevant today.
+Robert Smithson's only earthwork outside the United States remains a unique place in the Netherlands.

 In terms of clothing and footwear, keep in mind that a visit to Broken Circle/Spiral Hill takes place mainly in the open air.